 Just like humans, dogs can also suffer allergic reactions to many things.
-There are many different symptoms that a dog can display that could mean they are suffering with allergies.
+There are many different symptoms that a dog can display that could mean they have an allergy.
 Unfortunately finding out what they are sensitive to is not always easy, but once you do get to the bottom of what’s making your dog itch or sneeze, there are medications out there that can help ease their symptoms.
 However, relieving the symptoms is only the first step, as you’ll also have to remove, or reduce contact with, whatever was causing the issue in the first place.

 Dogs can be allergic to all kinds of things, from shampoos and cleaning products to food, pollen, dust, fleas and even cigarette smoke.
 Dogs can also suffer with allergies that we’d usually associate more closely with humans, such as gluten intolerances and hay fever.